 - Photo Calendar.
 Many online photo sites help you create family calendars- complete with birthdays and anniversaries printed on.

 - Digital Frame.
 No longer does a grandparent’s home have to be cluttered with frames to always keep their loved ones in view.
 Download a variety of pictures of the entire family and have it ready to go.

 - Kindle.
 If the grandparent isn’t tech savvy, change the settings to what they need.
 Teach them how to search for books, or load some for them.
 One can adjust the lighting, spacing of sentences and font, so it’s easy to read.
 You can also get a plethora of audiobooks to listen to.

-- Monthly clubs. wine, coffee and flowers are always wonderful and consumable.
+- Monthly clubs. wine, coffee (Atlas Coffee Club is fantastic), and flowers are always wonderful and consumable.

 - Magazine or Newspaper Subscriptions.
 Sports, Gardening, Traveling, whatever they enjoy- get them something you know they will enjoy reading about.

 - Dinner Theatre Tickets.
 Fun and entertaining, especially if it’s not something they would typically splurge on.

 - Bed and Breakfast.
 Give them a night away to enjoy a quaint, quiet area and perhaps a small town they have never toured before.

 - Donate to a Favorite Charity.
 The older we get, the more we realize how important giving and helping others is.
 Find a cause that they feel is important and donate in their name.
 Charities will send a nice thank you card to the person you are gifting to.